 If you are proposing a candidate for fellowship, please read the relevant guidance below:

 If you would like to self-propose, please read the relevant guidance below:

 For both proposal and self-proposal, whoever is initiating the application will need to provide supporting information on the candidate.
 We recommend reading our Supporting information guidance to help you complete this section.

 There is no deadline for submitting a fellowship proposal or self-proposal.
 There are three cycles throughout any given calendar year that indicate when a submitted proposal will be reviewed.

-- As a guide, we intend to enter all proposals submitted by 2 May 2022 for election at RCP Council on 5 July 2022.
-All candidates will be advised of the outcome of the election by 5 August 2022.
+As a guide, we intend to enter all fully completed proposals submitted by 8 May 2023 for election at RCP Council on 26 July 2023.

 RCP members proposed for fellowship must be in good standing, as defined by the RCP, to be considered.